Cyber-Labs/Session-Reports/2018-19/Session_4.md

 YOU DON'T KNOW JAVASCRIPT : VOLUME 4 Topics covered:

+Session was taken by : Rajrani Barnwal(3rd year)

 1. Built-in types of VALUES

-2. Built-in classes and their properties and functions (in brief) :- (i) Arrays and array-like objects
+2. Built-in classes and their properties and functions (in brief) :-

+(i) Arrays and array-like objects

 (ii) String

 (iii) Number

 3. Some useful tricks for mathematical calculations:

-(i) Use of Number.EPSILON for Comparison of floating values (ii) Checking for an integer using % operator
+(i) Use of Number.EPSILON for Comparison of floating values

+(ii) Checking for an integer using % operator

 (iii) Converting float to 32-bit signed integer using bitwise OR with 0

-4. More about Mathematics in JS:-
+5. More about Mathematics in JS:-

 (i) Concept of 0 and -0

 (ii) Concept of Inf, Safe integer, MAX_VALUE and NaN

-4. Creating a Polyfilling function ( with Example of isNaN() )
+6. Creating a Polyfilling function ( with Example of isNaN() )

-5. More about Natives:-
+7. More about Natives:-

 (i) Using constructors

 (ii) Native Prototypes

 (iii) Introduction of Symbol() as native type in ES6

-6. Object Wrappers
+8. Object Wrappers